mikpam/HCLPO-APP/replit.md

 - **Clear Separation**: OpenAI handles all email classification, Gemini handles all structured data extraction for both routes

 ### Data Storage Services
-- **Airtable API**: Operational database for purchase orders and error logs
+- **Neon PostgreSQL**: Primary database for purchase orders, customers, error logs, and operational monitoring
-- **Tables**: Purchase Orders table with status tracking, Error Logs table for operational monitoring
-- **Sync**: Bidirectional synchronization between local PostgreSQL and Airtable
+- **Persistent Storage**: All data stored locally in PostgreSQL with no external database dependencies

 ### Document Management
 - **Dropbox API**: PDF storage and retrieval by filename